Connecting Nature and People for a Sustainable Future

 - Advocate policies favorable to biodiversity conservation

-To achieve this, in 2015 to 2020 Nature Kenya will focus on four pillars:
+To achieve this, in 2022 to 2032 Nature Kenya will focus on five pillars:

 Nature Kenya’s strategic pillars are based on the premise that nature is our life support system, critical for people’s wellbeing and quality of life.
 Saving nature is not a choice but an obligation.

 The Society’s inaugural meeting, held at the house of Lieutenant Governor Frederick John Jackson on the 25th March 1909, formed the first Society of its kind in East Africa—the East Africa Natural History Society (EANHS – then called the East Africa and Uganda Natural History Society).
 The group of people gathered there were interested in natural history and wanted to share information and give time to the advancement of a Society dedicated to the study of nature.
 These qualities have remained true in the members, of all ages, professions and backgrounds, who have been and are the mainstay of the East Africa Natural History Society.

 The first members of the Society collected and identified specimens.
 They founded a museum in 1910 to house the collections and educate the public.
 This museum was transferred to the Government of Kenya in 1939, eventually becoming the famous National Museums of Kenya.
 In 1910, the members of the Society also founded a scientific journal.
 This journal is still published today, in collaboration with the National Museums of Kenya, as the Journal of East African Natural History.
 This journal and other natural history publications are found at the Society’s Library co-managed with the National Museums.